 Real estate is one of the biggest investments a person can make, not only in money but in time and effort.
 When problems arise with a property you own or are buying or selling, you need an experienced lawyer to rectify the situation, help save money, and avoid messy litigation.

-Commercial real estate in Columbia, Maryland may seem simple, but disputes and contentious developments are common.
-Call Coover Law Firm, LLC at (410) 553-5042 to learn how we can make the process as seamless and straightforward as possible.
+Real estate in Columbia, Maryland may seem simple, but disputes and contentious developments are common.
+Call Coover Law Firm, LLC at (410) 553-5042 and speak with a Columbia, MD real estate attorney to learn how we can make the process as seamless and straightforward as possible.

-We’ll resolve your purchase, development, sale, or transfer dispute as quickly and efficiently as possible.
+We’ll resolve your development or transfer dispute as quickly and efficiently as possible.
 Plus, we’ll take the matter to court on your behalf if mediation proves ineffective with the other party.

 When a party fails to follow through on the stipulations provided in an official agreement, they can be held in breach of contract.
 Click to learn more about buyer’s and seller’s remedies for breach of contract.

 Fiduciary obligation or duty exists whenever a person has special trust, confidence, and reliance on a fiduciary to act in their best interests.
 In real estate, a fiduciary duty exists on the part of the real estate agent or broker.